-Dentists are known for providing teeth cleanings, root canals, filling cavities, and other common dental services, but did you know that dentists can also help provide relief to your bruxism and sleep apnea?
-You can call today to schedule an appointment with Dr. Jeffrey T Baker or Dr. Evan Castille.
+Dentists are known for providing teeth cleanings, root canals, filling cavities, and other common dental services, but did you know that dentists can also help provide relief from bruxism and sleep apnea?
+You can call today to schedule an appointment with one of our dentists in Shelby Township, MI.

 Also known as teeth grinding, this is a serious issue because while teeth are incredibly strong (tooth enamel is the strongest substance in your body), they aren’t designed to be ground against each other, especially over a long period of time.